KhronosGroup/3DC-Certification/README.md

 The glTF models can be viewed with the 3D Commerce Configured Sample Viewer (need URL).

-### Scope
+## Scope

-This first release of the Certification Program is only concerned about single products in a well-lit neutral background studio stage, as would be found in a typical single product studio photo-shoot.
-There is a large range of lighting and product environments that are not currently covered in the Certification process.
-It is anticipated that future versions of the Certification Test Suite will address those considerations.
+This first release of the Certification Program addresses single products in a well-lit neutral background studio stage, as would be found in a typical single product studio photo-shoot.
+Future versions of the Certification Program will test a wider range of lighting conditions and product environments.

+## Certified Viewer Registry

+A Registry of [certified viewers](https://www.khronos.org/3dcommerce/certification/conformant-products/) is publicly posted.

+## Get Involved

-If this program is relevant to your business, we warmly invite you to consider joining [Khronos Group](https://khronos.org) to influence and contrbute to the Program's evolution.
+If this program is relevant to your business, we warmly invite you to consider joining [Khronos Group](https://khronos.org) to influence and contrbute to this Program's evolution.

-### Certified Viewer Registry

-The list of [certified viewers](https://www.khronos.org/3dcommerce/certification/conformant-products/) is publicly posted.